-SS.5 Dedicated collaboration times and expectations for staff and administrators hold teacher teams accountable
+SS.5 Dedicated collaboration times and expectations for staff and administrators hold teacher teams accountable the more likely core content and instruction will be aligned for students receiving interventions across the layers.

 There is a formalized system of collaboration for all instructional staff with regular meeting times and locations.
 Collaboration times yield a product focused on supporting all students.
 Agendas and resolutions for collaboration times are published.
 Special program's staff participate with regular education staff as equals and both share responsibility for the product.